• Home

 The Introvert Manifesto

 Neal Skorpen starts from the premise that the norms of social interaction are shaped by the extroverted majority and revisits his introverted early years from this point of view.
 The comic has an art spiegelman feel to it, with hints of Daniel Pinkwater and William Sleator.
 Also, the cutest drawings of little Alain Jourgensen.
-(Just finished, but check out Neal's latest project: Aethernaut)
+(Finished, but check out Neal's latest project: Aethernaut)

 Dumbing of Age